The Shield's Quiet Decisiveness at Poitiers

 Types of Shields Deployed at Poitiers

 Medieval armies carried a variety of shields, each suited to a specific role.
 The Battle of Poitiers showcased three main types: the heater shield for knights, the round shield for infantry, and the pavise for ranged troops.
-Understanding their differences reveals how shield design evolved alongside tactics.
+Understanding their differences reveals how shield design evolved alongside tactics and how each type contributed to the battle's dynamics.

 Heater Shields: The Knight's Companion